ArcaEge/embedded-engine/README.md

 - Sound
   - Sound player
 - Spritesheet support (see [ArcaEge/embedded-encoder](https://github.com/ArcaEge/embedded-encoder), this is the accompanying spritesheet encoder)
+- Ability to flip sprites in the x axis
+- 2D camera
+  - On-screen display
+- Spritesheet animations

 Features (not yet implemented):